 As you progress with your health science degree, there are several abilities you should pick up that will help you in whatever related career you choose.
 These abilities include:

-What Can You Do With a Health Science Major?
+What Can You Do With a Health Sciences & Services Major?

 Below is a list of occupations associated with health science: